An Overview of Project Fundamentals in Rational Team Concert

 Please note, some permissions are not managed on project area level, but at repository level.
 Special Repository Roles like JazzAdmin are available to control them.

 The project area defines one or more timelines which define how a given planned period of time is partitioned into iterations such as releases, milestones, sprints etc. A project area can be assigned to exactly one project timeline to work against at any instance in time.
 Team areas contained in a project can also each be assigned to exactly one timeline to work against at any instance in time.

-Iterations typically a start and end date.
+Iterations typically have a start and end date.
 Iterations can be planned to deliver a result by marking them with "A release is planned for this iteration".
-The dates and the delivery information is used by the planning component to calculate availability of time and which iterations to consider to have plans.
+These iterations show up in plans and can be selected in work items as "Planned for".
+The start and end dates are used by the planning component to calculate progress, time available, load and other information.